ruchisahota/gaia/v1/doc/documentation.md

 #### `claims (list)`

-Represents the claims of the currently managed object
+Represents the claims of the currently managed object.

 | Characteristics | Value  |
 | -               | -:     |